Colin-b/pyxelrest/README.md

 configuration = {'petstore': {'open_api': {'definition': 'http://petstore.swagger.io/v2/swagger.json'}}}
 pyxelrest.load(configuration)

-import pyxelrest.user_defined_functions as udfs
+from pyxelrest.user_defined_functions import petstore

-# UDFs are available as python functions within user_defined_functions and can be used as such
+# Functions are available as python functions within petstore (in this case) and can be used as such
 ```

-### Generating user defined functions
+### Generating functions

-You can manually (re)generate UDFs by calling `pyxelrest.load()` and providing your custom configuration.
+You can manually (re)generate functions by calling `pyxelrest.load()` and providing your own services configuration.

-All UDFs can be found within `pyxelrest.user_defined_functions`.
+All functions can be found within `pyxelrest.user_defined_functions`.

 ## Migration guide